 Documentation forVirtualization Manager

-Monitoring virtual environments is a key capability of Hybrid Cloud Observability Advanced and is also available in a standalone module, Virtualization Manager (VMAN).
-Hybrid Cloud Observability Advanced and VMAN are built on the self-hosted SolarWinds Platform.
+Monitoring virtual environments is a key capability of SolarWinds Observability Self-Hosted (formerly Hybrid Cloud Observability) and is available in the Advanced edition.
+Virtualization Manager (VMAN) is also available in a standalone module.

 Virtualization Manager Licensing Model